tetrapod00/godot-docs/tutorials/scripting/debug/debugger_panel.rst

 ==============

 Many of Godot's debugging tools, including the debugger, can be found in the debugger panel at the bottom of the screen.
-Click on **Debugger** to open it.
+Click on :btn:`Debugger` to open it.

 .. image:: img/overview_debugger.webp